Acoustic monitoring of the gelation of a colloidal suspension: Correlation between rheological and acoustical results

-However, Winter criterion is not very convenient to use.
+Winter criterion is not very convenient to use.
 First, it was difficult with some samples to observe a clear crossing of the $\tan\delta$ curves at different frequencies.
 Moreover, these measurements are long to perform as they require to be made at different frequencies.
 It is thus interesting to define gelation times by other means.

 A simple criterion is obtained by measuring the delay time $\tau_\text{d}$ at which the viscoelastic moduli start rising: the obtained results are displayed on Fig.~\ref{fig:rheol_gelation_time}(b).
 We observe that the times obtained by analyzing the elastic and viscous moduli are similar: consequently, we will mostly focus on the times obtained from $G''$, as they are more likely to be correlated with the acoustic attenuation that will be exploited in section~\ref{subsec3_2}.
-Moreover, it also follows an exponential evolution~(\ref{eq:tau_exp_conc}), with a typical time $\tau_{0,\text{d}} \simeq \SI{1.1e6}{\second}$ and concentration $\kappa_\text{d} = \SI{10.4(5)}{\liter\per\mole}$.
-This value of $\kappa$ remains close to this obtained previously, which suggests the delay time is also a good marker of gelation.
+This time also follows an exponential evolution with concentration~(\ref{eq:tau_exp_conc}), with a typical time $\tau_{0,\text{d}} \simeq \SI{1.1e6}{\second}$ and concentration $\kappa_\text{d} = \SI{10.4(5)}{\liter\per\mole}$.
+This value of $\kappa$ is close to this obtained from Winter criterion, suggesting that the delay time is also a good marker of gelation.

-Finally, we tested other ways to define a gelation time.
-It is easy to measure a time of rise at $\SI{63}{\percent}$ of the final value for $G'$ and $G''$: the results are rather similar and also evolve exponentially with brine concentration $[\mathrm{NaCl}]$.
-We also tried to fit the evolution of both moduli with a stretched exponential:
+We also tested other ways to define a gelation time, by measuring a rising time at $\SI{63}{\percent}$ of the final value and by fitting viscoelastic moduli with a stretched exponential, as suggested by Cao et al.~\cite{cao_2010} for the elastic modulus.
+In all cases, we obtain comparable times from studies of $G'$ and $G''$, independent on frequency, and displaying an exponential variation with brine concentration along Eq.~\eqref{eq:tau_exp_conc} with similar values of $\kappa$.

-Such a function has been proposed by Cao et al.~\cite{cao_2010} for the elastic modulus but it also provides a satisfactory description of the viscous modulus.
-The obtained times from $G'$ and $G''$ are close yet noticeably distinct, but they both still follow Eq.~(\ref{eq:tau_exp_conc}).
-For the sake of concision, we will discuss these other definitions in more details, but our conclusions remain similar with the other choices discussed here.
+In the following, we will rather discuss the time observed from Winter criterion.
+However, the fact that the other proposed definition give qualitatively similar results makes us confident in the quality of our measurements of gelation time.